JeffKersting/blockTracker/README.md

 - Add helpful pop-ups that will explain aspects of the coin data that may be unfamiliar to those new to the crypto space.

 [Back to Top of Page](#table-of-contents)

+## Learning Goals

+- For this project, I really wanted to push myself to focus on following a professional workflow .
+To accomplish this, I remained conscious of the idea that somebody may need to follow the entire evolution of the project from start to finish.
+By keeping this in mind, I wrote more descriptive pull requests than I had in the past, and made sure to atomize my commits, and use clear and concise messages.

+- Additionally, I wanted to spend extra time focusing on code outside the scope of core functionality.
+This includes writing tests that were as in-depth as possible, and implementing prop type checks and stricter input checks.
+I tend to focus too much on adding additional features, and certain foundational practices will be neglected in the process.
+By slowing my workflow, and focusing on solid fundamentals, I feel confident that my code is clearer and less prone to issues.

 ## Challenges & Wins